atahmasb/Airbnb-Vancouver-price-analysis/README.md

 I present a Machine Learning model to model the price of Airbnb listings.
 Analysing the model's results reveals the important features that determine the price.

-A less technical article with more in-depth analysis of the project results can be found on Medium:
+A less technical article with more in-depth analysis of the project results can be found on [Medium](https://medium.com/@amir.tahmasbi22/how-do-you-set-your-airbnb-price-7bf3cddd9257).

 # Installation